Thomas Fennell (politician)

 Thomas Scott Fennell (9 January 1928 – 27 January 2012) was a Progressive Conservative party member of the House of Commons of Canada.
 He was an insurance executive and businessman by career.

 He was elected to the Ontario in 1979 and re-elected there in the 1980 and 1984 elections.
-Fennell left national politics in 1988 and did not campaign in that year's election, having served in the 31st, 32nd and 33rd Canadian Parliaments.
-According to his obituary in the Globe and Mail (January 30, 2012, pp S6), he was the "Chief Government whip" in the latter term.
+Fennell left national politics in 1988 and did not run in that year's election, having served in the 31st, 32nd and 33rd Canadian Parliaments.
+According to his obituary in the Globe and Mail (January 30, 2012, pp S6), he was the Chief Government Whip in the latter term.

-Father of Scott, Geoffrey, and Lisa Fennell.
-Uncle of Robert Fennell Young.